Brigitte Jaumard

 Brigitte Jaumard is a computer scientist and expert on mathematical programming.
-She earned a doctorate in 2006 from ENSTA ParisTech under the supervision of Michel Minoux, after previously teaching at Polytechnique Montréal.
-She is a professor of computer science and software engineering at Concordia University, where she is the holder of an Honorary Concordia Research Chair in Optimization of Communication Networks.
+She earned a doctorate in 1986 from ENST, today ParisTech under the supervision of Michel Minoux.
+She was a professor at Polytechnique Montréal. from 1989 until 2000.
+She is now a professor in the department of computer science and software engineering at Concordia University, where she is the holder of an Honorary Concordia Research Chair in Optimization of Communication Networks.